epiverse-trace/finalsize/README.md

 status](https://www.r-pkg.org/badges/version/finalsize)](https://CRAN.R-project.org/package=finalsize)
 <!-- badges: end -->

+*finalsize* is an R package to calculate the final size of a SIR epidemic in populations with heterogeneity in social contacts and infection susceptibility.

-*finalsize* provides calculations for the final size of an epidemic in a population, which is the overall number of infected individuals, depending on a demographic distribution (e.g., age groups) and their contact patterns, accounting for different susceptibility to disease between groups (e.g., due to age-group specific immune responses) and within groups (e.g., due to immunisation programs).
+*finalsize* provides estimates for the total proportion of a population infected over the course of an epidemic, and can account for a demographic distribution (such as age groups) and demography-specific contact patterns, as well as for heterogeneous susceptibility to infection between groups (such as due to age-group specific immune responses) and within groups (such as due to immunisation programs).

 *finalsize* implements methods outlined in Andreasen ([2011](#ref-andreasen2011)), Miller ([2012](#ref-miller2012)),